 Siding Contractor in Denver, CO — Repair, Replacement & Storm Damage Restoration

-Precision Exteriors Restoration is a licensed Denver exterior restoration contractor (Colorado License #0248041) providing siding inspection, repair, replacement, and storm damage restoration for residential and multi-family properties throughout Denver and the Front Range.
+Precision Exteriors Restoration is a licensed Denver siding contractor — Colorado License #0248041 — providing siding inspection, repair, replacement, and storm damage restoration for residential and multi-family properties throughout Denver, Colorado.
 We work with all primary siding materials in Denver's market — fiber cement (James Hardie HardiePlank and LP SmartSide), vinyl, aluminum, and engineered wood — with specific experience in the storm damage patterns, material performance considerations, and insurance documentation that Denver's hail and wind environment creates.
-With 20+ years of combined experience, 3,899+ completed Front Range projects, and a 10-year workmanship warranty on every project, we provide siding evaluations and installations based on verified conditions and Denver-specific material expertise.
-All inspections and estimates are free.
+Founded in Denver in 2016.
+3,000+ completed Front Range projects.
+200+ jobs in Denver, Aurora, and Montbello in 2024.
+100+ projects in Aurora and Denver in 2025.
+Denver-based and Denver-focused through every storm season since 2016.
+Owens Corning Preferred Contractor.
+CertainTeed Master Installer.
+BBB A+.
+NRCA member.
+10-year workmanship warranty on every project.
+All inspections and estimates are free — no obligation.

 Siding Services Available in Denver